-She was obese but reported she exercised at least three times per week and ate “pretty well.”
-It frustrated her and her husband because they really felt like she was trying but she couldn’t move the needle and they wanted a baby.
+She was overweight but reported she exercised at least three times per week and ate “healthy.”
+She was frustrated because she really felt like she was really trying but couldn’t move the needle on the scale and really wanted to have children.

-Most providers will measure only glucose and A1c and they miss the development of insulin resistance syndrome, which is the first thing we see on the road to diabetes.
+Standard lab tests measure glucose and A1c, however, the third thing that needs to be measured is fasting insulin, which is a key indicator for insulin resistance syndrome, which is the first thing we see on the road to diabetes.

-I’m sure you will have heard by now that most of us are eating way too many refined carbohdrates.
-We store carbohydrates as glycogen in our liver and our muscle.
-In our belly fat, we store excess carbs as triglycerides.
-When these cells become “full” of carbs, they don’t respond well to insulin and become “insulin-resistant.”
+I’m sure you will have heard by now that most of us are eating way too much sugar which we store as glycogen in our liver and muscles for futre energy needs.
+The remainder gets stored around our belly as triglycerides.
+When cells become “full” of glucose, they don’t respond well to insulin and become “insulin-resistant.”
 This requires the pancreas to produce increasing amounts of insulin to overcome the “resistance.”

-In the bloodstream, this is manifested by a high fasting insulin measurement.
-People who have high fasting insulin have tremendous trouble losing weight.
-Why?
+This shows up in the bloodstream, as a high fasting insulin measurement.
+People who have high fasting insulin have a difficult time losing weight because:

-She had PCOS (polycystic ovary syndrome) and when the fasting insulin was treated, she began to slowly lose weight and her periods returned to normal, ultimately resulting in her being able to get pregnant.
+Once we addressed the fasting insulin she began to lose weight and her periods returned to normal, which resulted in her being able to get pregnant.

 For further information on how insulin affects weight loss check out this short clip from the movie Fed Up, which gives a great visual image of how the liver processes excess sugar, and turns it into fat cells.